CorrelAid/hugo-website/content/en/blog/2021-01-12_gender_bias_and_mobility.md

 {{< /image-no-border >}}

-Women older than 25 make significantly more care trips compared to men.
-Especially for men, the leisure trips peak once they retire.
-Together with the decreasing care trips of women, the average trip count flips.
+Especially for men, the leisure trips peak once they retire, also, the amount of care trips done by men increase.
+On the other side care trips by women slightly decrease and leisure trips do not increase as much as for men.

 *3. Can we find evidence that the existing public transport network is more efficient for one gender group?*